Time magazine has sided with women over the misogynist-in-chief

 The President -- who had last month incorrectly claimed that Time was "probably" going to name him Person of the Year for a second year running but he instead "took a pass" -- tweeted after the list was announced: "MAKE AMERICA GREAT AGAIN!"

-With the acknowledgment by Time magazine of this game-changing moment -- offering a counterpunch to the President whose own behavior played no small part in creating #MeToo -- I would say that Trump might be onto something this time.
+With the acknowledgment by Time magazine of this game-changing moment -- offering a counterpunch to the President whose own alleged behavior played no small part in creating #MeToo -- I would say that Trump might be onto something this time.